davidorme/Masters_GIS/_sources/practical_4/LEC_week.md

 present your results.

-* **Groups SP01, SP04, SP07, SP13**: Species richness and abundance
+* **Groups SP01,04,08,13**: Species richness or diversity

+We have explored different ways to measure richness and diversity: select one of these
+as your response variable.

+* **Groups 02,05,08,14**: abundance or evenness

-We have explored different ways to measure abundance, richness, diversity, evenness.
-Select one of these  as your response variable.
+We have explored different ways to measure abundance and evenness: select one of these
+as your response variable.

-* **Groups SP02, SP05, SP08, SP14**: Community composition
+* **Groups 03,06,09**: community composition

-We have explored different ways to do an ordination.
+We have explored different ways to do a community ordination.
 You can scale or not, use binary data or not, your choice.
-Select one of these as your response variable.
+Select one of these approaches as your response variable.

-* **Groups SP03, SP06, SP09**: Functional diversity

-We only explored one way of measuring functional diversity.
-But there are other more traditional ways of looking into traits of species that we have, for instance, species richness of insectivores, or abundance of specialists (those that only use one habitat).
-You have freedom to choose the response variable of preference.

 ```

-## Presenting your results on Friday 18th November
+### Presenting your results on Friday

+To present your results:

-Please have one slide ready to present with the graph of your response ~
+- Have **one** slide ready to present with the graph the relationship between your
+  chosen response and explanatory variable.
-exploratory variable.
-Please ensure that the labels can be read on small
+- Ensure that the labels can be read on small screens!
-screens.
-Also, please include on this graph a fitted line, and ideally a
+- Include on this graph a fitted line, and ideally a confidence interval.
-confidence interval.
-The slide should also contain the $r^2$ of the relationship
+- Also include the $r^2$ of the relationship and p-value.
-and p-value.

 Do not worry if you don't find significant results!
-That's to be
+That's to be expected.
+Each group
-expected.
-Each group will have a maximum of 5 minutes to present their results.
+will have a maximum of 5 minutes to present their results.

-A final note on analyses: some of the variables we have used are better modelled
+Two final notes on analyses:

+1. Some of the variables we have used are better modelled using a GLM.
+That has not yet
-using a GLM.
-That has not yet been covered in depth in the Masters modules.
-You
+   been covered in depth in the Masters modules.
+You are not expected to use a GLM
-are not expected to use a GLM here - although you can if you know how to use it
+   here - although you can if you know how to use it and a GLM would be appropriate
-and a GLM would be appropriate for your data.
+   for your data.

-It is anticipated that the exploratory variables **will** be correlated, so
+2. Some explanatory variables **will** be correlated, so fitting more complex models
-fitting more complex models (e.g. a multiple regression) may not be appropriate.
+   (e.g. a multiple regression) may not be appropriate.
+This is the same problem of
-This is the same problem of **multicollinearity** that was mentioned in the GIS
+   **multicollinearity** that was mentioned in the GIS species distribution modelling
-week.
-For the moment, use single regressions for each exploratory variable at a
+   practical.
+For the moment, use single regressions for each explanatory variable at a
    time.